 Q: Do I know why all these detachments occurred?

 A: No, but I do keep asking myself that question.
-I do believe that more health information should be conveyed earlier by ophthalmologists so that people understand a bit more about retina health — for instance how the retina may be affected by heavy coughing — before something goes wrong.
+I do believe that more health information should be conveyed earlier by ophthalmologists so that people understand a bit more about retina health — for instance how the retina may be affected by heavy coughing or head injuries — before something goes wrong.
 Every adult that I talk to has absolutely no idea about detached retinas until something goes wrong, We should all know more.

 Any other questions?